learn-co-curriculum/sql-book-keys-and-relations/README.md

 SQLite has built in mechanisms to help us do this automatically.
 The first is a special datatype we're going to make use of: `INTEGER PRIMARY KEY`.
 This datatype tells SQL that we are going to be storing integers, and that we will be using them as a primary key on this table.

-If we were to modify our origin `CREATE` statement for the wizards table to add an id column as a primary key it will read as:
+If we modify our original `CREATE` statement for the wizards table to add an id column as a primary key, it will read as:

 ```sql
 CREATE TABLE wizards(